starknet-edu/starknet-erc20/README.md

 ### Setting up

-- Create a git repository and share it with the teacher
+- Create a git repository and share it with the teacher.
 - Set up your environment (2 pts).
+Note that it requires Python 3.7+.
 These points will be attributed manually if you do not manage to have your contract interact with the evaluator, or automatically in the first question.

 ## Part 1